Mesh convergence with examples

-In this part of shell design course we will use Linear Bifurcation Analysis (LBA) to estimate shell capacity.
-The main part of this post however is about choosing correct size of mesh and present a way to estimate at which mesh size accuracy of solution is acceptable in performed analysis.
+In this part of the shell design course, we will use Linear Bifurcation Analysis (LBA) to estimate shell capacity.
+The main part of this post however is about choosing the correct size of mesh and present a way to estimate at which mesh size accuracy of the solution is acceptable in performed analysis.

 I wrote about the analysis itself in this post.
-In shell design I use it to estimate how much capacity I have in my shell due to instability failure.
-The outcome of this analysis is definitely not the correct capacity, but it gives certain insight into the model behaviour.
+In shell design, I use it to estimate how much capacity I have in my shell due to instability failure.
+The outcome of this analysis is definitely not the correct capacity, but it gives a certain insight into the model behavior.

 In setting up the analysis following things should be considered:

-Below the first few eigenvalues I have obtained for shell model used in this course, please note how edgy deformation shape looks like due to coarse mesh.
-At the end of this post a 2 min clip is provided showing how I set up and performed the linear buckling analysis in Femap.
+Below are the first few eigenvalues I have obtained for the shell model used in this course, please note how edgy deformation shape looks like due to coarse mesh.
+At the end of this post, a 2 min clip is provided showing how I set up and performed the linear buckling analysis in Femap.

 As you can see, each eigenvalue comes with a load factor.
-This factor informs user how many times must the load change in order for model (in ideal, linear conditions) to fail due to instability shown on the outcome deformation (more on this here).
-Since we applied linear load of 50 kN/m at the top of the shell, and the first eigenvalue is 1.0481 first ideal, linear instability will occur in model at load: 50 kN/m × 1.0481 = 52.4 kN/m.
-For now it may seem that our shell have sufficient capacity, however experience shows that “real” shell capacity will be much smaller since here we did not took into account the geometric nonlinearity or shell imperfections.
+This factor informs the user how many times must the load change in order for the model (in ideal, linear conditions) to fail due to instability shown on the outcome deformation (more on this here).
+Since we applied a linear load of 50 kN/m at the top of the shell, and the first eigenvalue is 1.0481 first ideal, linear instability will occur in the model at load: 50 kN/m × 1.0481 = 52.4 kN/m.
+For now, it may seem that our shell has sufficient capacity, however, experience shows that “real” shell capacity will be much smaller since here we did not take into account the geometric nonlinearity or shell imperfections.
 Also in this case the mesh is very coarse and this also greatly influences the outcome as shown below.

 In order to establish suitable finite element size:

-For our shell I have performed several analysis for different element sizes.
+For our shell, I have performed several analyses for different element sizes.
 On the drawing below you can see the outcome for few selected meshes.
-Please notice, that for biggest elements actual eigenvalue shape is different than in case of models with more refined mesh.
+Please notice, that for the biggest elements actual eigenvalue shape is different than in the case of models with more refined mesh.

-Of course the biggest problem is, how to decide how refined mesh is “refined enough”, since decreasing finite element size leads to vast computing times.
-Also the balance between computing time and accuracy should be sought for, since we may be increasing computing time over 2 times to improve accuracy by 1% which seems unreasonable.
+Of course, the biggest problem is, how to decide how refined mesh is “refined enough” since decreasing finite element size leads to vast computing times.
+Also, the balance between computing time and accuracy should be sought, since we may be increasing computing time over 2 times to improve accuracy by 1% which seems unreasonable.

-Usually when mesh density is being discussed in tutorials, different problems are solved with known analytical solution: this way it is easy to verify how big calculation errors we have received.
-Unfortunately in almost all analysis performed for commercial purposes the solution of the problem is unknown.
+Usually, when mesh density is being discussed in tutorials, different problems are solved with known analytical solutions: this way it is easy to verify how big calculation errors we have received.
+Unfortunately in almost all analyses performed for commercial purposes, the solution of the problem is unknown.
 In those cases “typical” approach is based on the chart below:

 Note that the obtained curve is almost linear which is usually the case in most models.
-From the equation provided by Excel it is easy to derive a correct answer when x = 0.
-At this stage since we know the correct answer we can calculate how big errors were made in estimation of result for each finite element sizes.
+From the equation provided by Excel, it is easy to derive a correct answer when x = 0.
+At this stage, since we know the correct answer, we can calculate how big errors were made in the estimation of results for each finite element size.
 Below is a chart showing dependence between error and computing time, and between error and finite element size:

-From the above chart it is easy to notice that after certain point, any significant increase in accuracy will “cost” enormous additional computing time.
-At this stage all informations are known for wise choice of mesh size.
-If I would know how accurate result I have to obtain I will know how big elements should I use, or if there will be many similar analysis made for several models I can decide which accuracy level is time-efficient.
-Notice that this chart is asymptomatically reaching to 0%… if you have made all the steps, described here, and your chart do not go toward 0 chances are you used too big elements.
-In this case I have decided to use mesh size with computing time 68s (finite element size is 10mm).
-This gives 5% error in result estimation, and for demonstration purpose I am fine with that accuracy.
+From the above chart it is easy to notice that after a certain point, any significant increase in accuracy will “cost” enormous additional computing time.
+At this stage, all information is known for a wise choice of mesh size.
+If I would know how accurate result I have to obtain I will know how big elements should I use, or if there will be much similar analysis made for several models I can decide which accuracy level is time-efficient.
+Notice that this chart is asymptomatically reaching 0%… if you have made all the steps, described here, and your chart does not go toward 0 chances are you used too big elements.
+In this case, I have decided to use mesh size with computing time 68s (finite element size is 10mm).
+This gives a 5% error in result estimation, and for demonstration purposes, I am fine with that accuracy.

-To save up computing time, we can decide to decrease finite element sizes only in areas of the model where big deformations, stresses or instabilities take place.
+To save up computing time, we can decide to decrease finite element sizes only in areas of the model where big deformations, stresses, or instabilities take place.
 This of course assumes that we can predict where all of those areas are.
-In that case it is better to make the charts described in this post with node count in the area where we refine mesh, instead of nodes in whole model.
-For this example it makes little sense for now, since computing time is only 100s, but there will be a second part about mesh optimization where we will look deeper into this topic.
+In that case, it is better to make the charts described in this post with node count in the area where we refine the mesh, instead of nodes in the whole model.
+For this example, it makes little sense for now, since computing time is only 100s, but there will be a second part about mesh optimization where we will look deeper into this topic.

-If you like the course make sure to subscribe so you don’t miss following parts.
+If you like the course make sure to subscribe so you don’t miss the following parts.